This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 £110.00

-Following our comprehensive set of Japanese mineral pigments (see more information regarding the background company and technical information here), we are pleased to offer this set of 13 mineral pigments devised specifically to paint Japanese blue irises.
+Following our comprehensive set of Japanese mineral pigments, we are pleased to offer this set of 13 mineral pigments devised specifically to paint Japanese blue irises.

 Today the flower is known for its strong association to Japanese Gardens.
 Digging deeper, Irises have a more complex significance, less based on their flamboyant looks, rather, one relating more to Japanese Shinto folklore.
 The story goes that irises were used to decorate roofs, eaves, and bathtubs with 'sweet flags' on the occasion of the Boy's festival (the 5th day of the 5th month), a celebration for expressing the hope that each boy in a family will grow up healthy and strong.
 By association, Irises leaves, as sharp as a sword would cut through evil, protect and fend away danger.
 Perhaps this would explain why the cultivation of irises was taken up by the Samurai class as a quasi-martial art, one imbued with dignity and luxury.